 Current Cup Holders: Mousehole AFC (2017/18)

-Each year Cornwall FA chooses a worthy local charity to benefit from this 16 team invitee only competition and this year’s chosen charity is ‘The Invictus Trust’, helping teenagers with mental health issues in Cornwall.
+Each year Cornwall FA chooses a worthy local charity to benefit from this 16 team invitee only competition and this year’s chosen charity is for the second season in a row ‘The Invictus Trust’, helping teenagers with mental health issues in Cornwall.